 Tenneco’s Stock Ownership Guidelines align the interests of executives with the interests of stockholders and promote Tenneco’s commitment to sound corporate governance.

-These Stock Ownership Guidelines apply to Tenneco’s Chairman and Chief Executive Officer, Chief Operating Officer, Executive Vice Presidents, Senior Vice Presidents, Vice Presidents and Non-Management Directors.
+These Stock Ownership Guidelines apply to Tenneco’s Chairman and Chief Executive Officer, Chief Operating Officer, Executive Vice Presidents, Senior Vice Presidents, Vice Presidents (in the executive compensation band) and Non-Management Directors.

 III.
 Determination of Guidelines